 “The first group that we started actually came out of a call from the school that was less than five miles down the road,” Yvonne remembers.
 “They marched out 10 percent of their high school population in a drug raid, and they were desperate for help.”

-When the center didn’t have the capacity for the students, Jimmy and Yvonne decided to bring the program to the school.
+When the center didn’t have the capacity for the students, Jimmy and Yvonne decided to bring the program to the students.
 Using classroom space provided by the school, the couple led several kids through a recovery group.
 This experiment served as the prototype for what would become Ready Now Recovery.

 “We saw some lives drastically changed, and they’re still changed today,” Yvonne said.

 “Those who were going home from a program didn’t have a support group in some locations.
 We began to address that situation and how could we resource or begin groups in those locations,” Jimmy said.

 “As missionaries, we were going into churches, we were sharing what we were working on, and pastors were saying, ‘We need this in our community.’
 So we would partner with the pastors, and we started seeing the effectiveness,” Yvonne recalled.